AyrtonStout/Bamboo/README.txt

 Changelog-

+v0.27 - Party Overhaul
+-Partial redesign of party panel to be more of an equipment panel.
+Statistics will be moved to their own section at a later date
+-Party panel now supports 3 out of 4 options, equip, remove, and removeAll.
+Auto will be completed at a later date once it is better determined what metrics will be used.
+-In continued effort to compact down the code in the InputManager class, all key presses related to the party panel are now handled by the party panel.
+This will instead cause the party panel to have the sprawling code maze instead.
+This will be looked at to make more readible in the next update.
+-Fixed a flickering bug that was present when doing certain actions in the inventory screens.
+This bug seemed isolated to Windows systems so was not until recently discovered.
+-Added methods to remove equipment instead of just setting them to null -Equipping items causes them to disappear from the inventory.
+Removing the items will cause them to reappear.
+-Created method for Inventory to add an item without calling up the dialogue box and changing the game state

 v0.26 - Level Algorithm
 -Party members are now have a piecewise XP growth algorithm in place for when they level up.
 Algorithm may grow too slowly but will be re-evaluated later.
 -Testing level ups is possible at any time by pressing the 'G' key.